 I am providing a brief list of potential embodiment exercises and some links for additional learning.
 Please know there are endless possibilities when it comes to embodiment practices.
 Make time to discover what works for you.
 The more connected you feel to the present moment, the better prepared you'll be to process trauma, shame and other distressing topics.
 Embodiment prepares you for the deeper dive.
 It helps you remember your body is a healing tool that can be used for self-soothing and gaining insight.
 The more you practice, the more you will trust this.

 Search the web for additional resources.
 There are many!

 Bodywork: Practice embodiment while receiving bodywork.
 Examples of bodywork include: Acupuncture and Acupressure, Cupping, Craniosacral Therapy, Float Therapy, Kinetic Body Therapy, Massage, Myofascial Release, Polarity Therapy, Reiki, Rolfing, Trigger Point Therapy.

 Embodied Movement: Any form of movement you enjoy while incorporating embodiment practices.
-Examples: Walking, hiking, biking, skiing, climbing, dancing, tai chi, martial arts, sports, stretching, singing etc.
+Examples: Walking, hiking, biking, skiing, climbing, dancing, tai chi, martial arts, sports, stretching, singing, gardening etc.

 Embodied Play: Any form of play while incorporating embodiment practices.
 This can be fun to engage in with children.
 Allow yourself to enter the child's world and enjoy!